(meals key: B = breakfast; L = lunch; D = dinner)

-Although short in distance, todays section of our Chinese cycling odyssey is thoroughly beautiful.
+Although short in distance, today's section of our Chinese cycling odyssey is thoroughly beautiful.

 DAY 11: Guilin

 leaving our lofty nocturnal haven behind we begin the day with a long descent.
 Turning south the scene changes as an almost traffic free rural route winds upwards through denser foliage on the day’s longest climb.
-Bamboo and ferns are predominant and with the trill of insects the long gentle climb has a jungle feel about it.
-As we cycle through this rural scene smoke rises from the chimneys of the wooden house that dot the valley, and we pass small cottage industry where harvested bamboo is processed.
+Bamboo and ferns are predominant and with the trill of insects, the long gentle climb has a jungle feel about it.
+As we cycle through this rural scene smoke rises from the chimneys of the wooden house that dot the valley, and we pass small cottage industries where harvested bamboo is processed.